 There is a wide selection of schools in Cape Town of varying quality.
 The city has a range of public schools (government run), private schools (independent) and international schools, each with their own reputation.
 Education standards vary tremendously at government schools, while private and international schools offer consistently high levels of schooling – with prices to match.

 The city is also home to the University of Cape Town, located at the foot of Devil's Peak and consistently ranked as the best university in Africa.
 There are several other well-known institutions that can be reached from the city, including the University of Stellenbosch.

 The school year in South Africa runs from mid-January to early December, across three or four equal terms, depending on the school.
 Holidays generally take place in April, June/July, September and December.
-Applications must be made well in advance of arrival at the school expat parents want to send their children to since there is a lot of competition for places and waiting lists are often long.
-It may be necessary to apply to the Department of Home Affairs for a study permit.

 Public schools in Cape Town

 The quality of public schools in Cape Town can vary widely depending on their source of funding.
 The best schools are generally those that are partially funded and controlled by a private governing body in addition to funding from the government.